Career in Law Enforcement

 • Psychological Assessment, Medical Examination

-• Applicants will be notified of those chosen to become a Conservation Officer Recruit by the KDFWR
+• Applicants will be contacted by KDFWR if selected to become a Conservation Officer Recruit

-• Must complete a 100 yard swim using the following techniques or any combination thereof: freestyle, breast stroke or side stroke followed by a 10 minute tread immediately followed by retrieving an object from 7 feet of water.
+In addition to the POPS Physical Agility Test, applicants must complete a 100-yard swim using the following techniques or any combination thereof: freestyle, breast stroke or side stroke followed by a 10-minute tread immediately followed by retrieving an object from 7 feet of water and returning it to the side of the pool.

 Conservation Officer Recruit Pre-Academy PT Program